European hip-hop: Albania / Kosovo

-Current successful mainstream rappers include: Unikkatil, Noizy, 2po2, Jeton TBA, Capital T, MC Kresha, Lyrical Son, Etno Engjujt, DMC aka Babloki etc.
+Current successful mainstream rappers include: Unikkatil, Noizy, 2po2, Jeton TBA, Capital T, MC Kresha, Lyrical Son, Etno Engjujt, DMC a.k.a.
+Babloki etc.

-The biggest concert in the history of hip hop Albania - Kosovo, occurred on 15 July 2012 in Pristina Stadium, Unikkatil and TBA performed for 25,000 people.
+The biggest concert in the history of hip-hop Albania - Kosovo, occurred on 15 July 2012 in Pristina Stadium, Unikkatil and TBA performed for 25,000 people.
 25,000 people cheering for Unikkatil and TBA.

-The same year a French team try to help Albania hip hop kulture and they create and perform the first hip hop festival in Albania, with French and Albanian artists.
+The same year a French team try to help Albania hip-hop kulture and they create and perform the first hip-hop festival in Albania, with French and Albanian artists.
 This festival was in four cities Tirana, Elbasan, Shkodra and Korça.

 The earliest rapper in Europe, is the Albanian rapper Mc Beka.

 Bosnia and Herzegovina

-Hip hop is quite a new style of music for Bosnia and Herzegovina, but it has nevertheless proven very popular.
+Hip-hop is quite a new style of music for Bosnia and Herzegovina, but it has nevertheless proven very popular.
 The majority of Bosnian and Herzegovinian rappers are from the Federation of Bosnia and Herzegovina (the Bosnian Muslim / Bosnian Croat dominated half of the country), although more and more are coming out of the Serb Republic.
 The vibrant underground scene has coalesced around several major portals on the Internet.

 The most famous rapper in Bosnia and Herzegovina is Edo Maajka and others include Euro Lud, Frenkie, Hamza, Amon Ra, Sove, Dibidus etc. The most popular rap group in Bosnia and Herzegovina is CCC, Disciplinska Komisija with Edo Maajka as the leader of the group.
 This group used their music to protest the corruption of post-war political corruption and global right-wing politics.

 Due to the war in 1992–1995 (where many were seeking refuge in other European countries and the United States) many Bosnian and Herzegovinian Hip Hop artists are also spread out all around the world including the United States, Germany, Sweden, Austria, Denmark, Netherlands, New Zealand etc.

-Most famous rappers that live in the countries mentioned above are Cekic, Kum The Reper, Admalish, Kalil, Joki, Admian, Seik Ba, Prah, RNel, AzRim, Infuzija, SL93, RimaD, Daez, Swifftz, Damme, Nexter, Raport, Jala, Buba Corelli, Smayla, Kazna, Scena, Bocha, Makk, Priki, Magic Sone, Zuco etc. Bosnian hip hop is the most popular in the Balkans and guilty is on the Top of European hip hop.
-Bosnian hip hop is starting to be very popular in the youth of Bosnia it has been featured in films like Summer in the Golden Valley putting Bosnian hip hop on the mainstream on the Balkans and on featured films.
+Most famous rappers that live in the countries mentioned above are Cekic, Kum The Reper, Admalish, Kalil, Joki, Admian, Seik Ba, Prah, RNel, AzRim, Infuzija, SL93, RimaD, Daez, Swifftz, Damme, Nexter, Raport, Jala, Buba Corelli, Smayla, Kazna, Scena, Bocha, Makk, Priki, Magic Sone, Zuco etc. Bosnian hip-hop is the most popular in the Balkans and guilty is on the Top of European hip-hop.
+Bosnian hip-hop is starting to be very popular in the youth of Bosnia it has been featured in films like Summer in the Golden Valley putting Bosnian hip-hop on the mainstream on the Balkans and on featured films.